As a New Zealand tax resident, you'll generally pay tax on your worldwide income.

 If you have the 4-year temporary tax exemption, you do not need to declare dividends from a foreign source or apply the FIF rules.

-If you have the 4-year temporary tax exemption on most types of foreign income, you can use a 0% PIR if you invest in a zero rate PIE.
+You can use our calculator to help find your PIR.
+Note that if you have the 4-year temporary tax exemption on most types of foreign income, you can use a 0% PIR if you invest in a foreign investment zero rate PIE.

-If you invest in a PIE that is listed on a stock exchange, you'll be taxed at 28%.
-You do not need to include dividends in your Individual tax return - IR3.
-However, if your marginal tax rate is below 28%, you may want to include the dividends as otherwise you'll have been overtaxed.
+If you invest in a PIE that is listed on a stock exchange (a listed PIE), any dividend paid will have a 28% imputation credit attached.
+You do not need to include this dividend in your Income tax return.
+However, if your marginal tax rate is below 28%, you may want to include the dividends if you have other income taxed at source.

 Foreign investment funds, or FIFs, have already been mentioned for dividends from companies overseas.